diegonetto/generator-ionic/README.md

 ### `grunt serve:compress`

-This runs `grunt compress` to optimize your Ionic app assets and then immediately launches a local development server so that you can preview the compressed application.
+This runs `grunt compress` to optimize your Ionic app assets and then immediately launches a local development server so that you can preview the compressed application in a browser.

+### `grunt build:<platform>`

+Build your Ionic application for the targeted platform.

+    $ grunt build:ios --device --release
+    $ grunt build:android --debug

 ### `grunt jshint`